Simplifying Connected Props with Redux and TypeScript

 const mapStateToProps = (state: AppState, props: OwnProps) => { return { loading: state.loading, data: state.data, id: props.match.params.id, }; }; const mapDispatchToProps = { loadData, deleteItem, addItem, };

-Next we need to create a connector function by combining the props from Redux.
-We do it before declaring the component since we'll use this function when creating the Props type.
+Next, we need to create a connector function by combining the props from Redux.
+We'll do this before declaring the component, as we'll use this function when creating its Props type.

 tsx